zainahm3d/PDSupply-Solo-Firmware/README.md

 - Any PD compatible power supply supporting either 9V @ 2A (or greater) or 20V @ 2A (or greater) should work.

 ## How to Compile/Run/Debug NRF52 Firmware (MacOS)
-- This project includes a VSCode workspace (`PDSupply Solo.code-workspace`) and build/debug/flash tasks to automate flashing the P<kbd>⌘</kbd>DSupply.
+- This project includes a VSCode workspace (`PDSupply Solo.code-workspace`) and build/debug/flash tasks to automate flashing the PDSupply.

 - Prerequisites/Toolchain Setup:
     - Visual Studio Code